-1.1.
-The Local Committee has overall responsibility for the implementation of the Literacy Policy and procedures of Christ's College Guildford.

-1.2.
-The Local Committee has overall responsibility for ensuring that the Literacy Policy, as written, does not discriminate on any grounds, including but not limited to ethnicity/national origin, culture, religion, gender, disability or sexual orientation.

-1.3.
-The Local Committee has overall responsibility for reviewing the Literacy Policy every two years.

-1.4.
-The Principal has responsibility for handling complaints regarding this policy as outlined in the school's Complaints Policy.

-1.5.
-The Principal will be responsible for the day-to-day implementation and management of the Literacy Policy of Christ's College Guildford.

-1.6.
-The Assistant Principal (Raising Standards) will be responsible for liaising with teachers across all of the departments to facilitate the delivery of cross-curricular literacy skills.

-1.7.
-The English department will be responsible for teaching basic literacy skills.

-1.8.
-Teachers will be responsible for developing literacy skills across their subjects with the support of the Assistant Principal (Literacy) and the English Department.

-1.9.
-The Teaching and Learning Team will promote and lead literacy across the curriculum.
+- 1.1.
+The Local Committee has overall responsibility for the implementation of the Literacy Policy and procedures of Christ's College Guildford. - 1.2.
+The Local Committee has overall responsibility for ensuring that the Literacy Policy, as written, does not discriminate on any grounds, including but not limited to ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - 1.3.
+The Local Committee has overall responsibility for reviewing the Literacy Policy every two years. - 1.4.
+The Principal has responsibility for handling complaints regarding this policy as outlined in the school's Complaints Policy. - 1.5.
+The Principal will be responsible for the day-to-day implementation and management of the Literacy Policy of Christ's College Guildford. - 1.6.
+The Assistant Principal (Raising Standards) will be responsible for liaising with teachers across all of the departments to facilitate the delivery of cross-curricular literacy skills. - 1.7.
+The English department will be responsible for teaching basic literacy skills. - 1.8.
+Teachers will be responsible for developing literacy skills across their subjects with the support of the Literacy Lead and the English Department. - 1.9.
+All teachers will promote and lead literacy across the curriculum.